AmadeusMoon/AmadeusMoon/README.md

 ### ❇ My drive

 Pure fantasy, freedom through evolution.
-But if we don't build it just because it sounds absurd, who will ?
+But if we don't build it just because it sounds absurd, who will?

 <a href="https://github.com/AmadeusMoon/github-readme-stats">